-Pleckgate High School student Ummaih Shah is the new Youth MP for Blackburn with Darwen.
+Pleckgate High School pupil Ummaih Shah is the new Youth MP for Blackburn with Darwen.

-Year 11 student Ummaih, 16, was elected recently and will take over from Hamza Khan and her first task is to focus on encouraging work experience for students.
+Year 11 pupil Ummaih, 16, was elected recently and will take over from Hamza Khan and her first task is to focus on encouraging work experience for pupils.

 “I have been deputy youth MP to Hamza for the last year and I have learnt a lot through that,” said Ummaih, who is expected to get top grades in her GCSEs and admits she is ‘sports mad.’